URL Encoder / Decoder

 When do I need to URL encode?

-You need URL encoding whenever you're passing data through URLs that contains special characters — spaces become %20, ampersands become %26, etc. This is critical for query strings, form submissions, and API requests.
+You need URL encoding whenever data passing through a URL contains special characters — spaces become %20, ampersands become %26, etc. This is critical for query strings, form submissions, and API requests.

 What's the difference between encodeURI and encodeURIComponent?